bulwinkel/spotify-kt/README.md

 spotify-kt
 ===
-The repository contains some experimental utilities created for working with the spotify web api from Kotlin JVM.
+The repository contains some experimental utilities created for working with the spotify web api from Kotlin on the JVM or Android.

 Should you use these tools?
 ---